alexa/visitron/README.md

 python scripts/add_orientation_to_features.py
 ```

-Here are the extracted object-level features in pickle format.
-We stored the features in lmdb format for fast loading.
-#TODO: Add extracted features here.

 During finetuning, we use scene-level ResNet features.
 Download [ResNet features](https://github.com/peteanderson80/Matterport3DSimulator#precomputing-resnet-image-features) from [this link](https://www.dropbox.com/s/o57kxh2mn5rkx4o/ResNet-152-imagenet.zip?dl=1).
 You can also extract using
 ```